-After a successful 18-month pilot program, the Food Composting Program is now available to ALL Napa County Recycling & Waste Services (NCRWS) businesses - services are included in your rate.
-Interested businesses in the City of Napa can contact us for information on the City's new pilot program.
+After a successful pilot program, the Food Composting Program is now available to ALL of our commercial customers.
+Rates for City of Napa (NRWS) businesses are a 25% discount off the commercial trash rates.
+Food composting service for Napa County Recycling & Waste Services (NCRWS) businesses is included in your monthly rate.

 FOOD COMPOSTING PROGRAM DETAILS

 What is accepted for composting?

 All food scraps (including meat & dairy) as well as soiled paper and other compostables – click here for details.

 What containers should I use and when will they be picked up?